by Gary Hunter

 In addition to interviews with current and former prisoners, the ACLU consulted with attorneys, disability rights advocates, a service provider that works in the corrections system, current and former correctional staff, and public records obtained from state Departments of Corrections.
 Ten jurisdictions provided information, though many states had no methodology for collecting data on disabled prisoners housed in solitary.

 According to the report, “for prisoners with physical disabilities, solitary confinement imposes additional harms” that prevent them from receiving the “regular physical therapy, exercise, and access to proper prescription medications to maintain a healthy existence.”
-As a result, disabled prisoners suffer muscle deterioration as well as mental suffering caused by being isolated from other people for up to 22 hours a ...
+As a result, disabled prisoners suffer muscle deterioration as well as mental suffering caused by being isolated from other people for up to ...

 by Matt Clarke